The newspaper El País takes stock of the 10 years of the Catalan Law of transparència highlighting the work done by the AOC

 The law is ten years old, with a generally positive balance sheet.

-an enormous effort has been made to open up information: all Catalan administrations have a transparency portal and publish open data from the main areas of public management.
+• An enormous effort has been made to open up information: all Catalan administrations have a portal transparència and publish open data from the main areas of public management.

 The Law demands the same requirements for the Gisclareny City Council with 30 inhabitants as in Barcelona, and this is neither feasible nor realistic.
 This is one of the weaknesses of the Law that causes a huge difference in compliance between large and small municipalities.